Franciscan Spiritual Center

 VISION STATEMENT: In the Franciscan tradition, we will share/create a place of simple beauty and hospitality that will support and deepen the contemplative spirit.

-NATIVE LAND ACKNOWLEDGEMENT: We acknowledge that the Franciscan Spiritual Center in the City of Milwaukie is located on the ancestral homeland of the Clackamas people who lived for countless generations in permanent winter villages and seasonal settlements along the east bank of the Willamette River.
+We acknowledge that the Franciscan Spiritual Center on the Marylhurst campus is located on the ancestral homeland of the Kalapuya people who lived for countless generations in permanent winter villages and seasonal settlements along the banks of the Willamette, Umpqua and McKenzie Rivers.

 An ecumenical space to renew one's spirit, see with new eyes, learn, connect, find peace, quiet, and rest.